observablehq/framework/examples/api/docs/index.md

 There are many ways we could optimize this endpoint, perhaps by blocking the specific IP addresses that are abusing our terms of service, but we were only able to see these trends by visualizing our data in this granular way.

-Take a look at our [API logs dashboard](/dashboard) to see how we interally visualization these datasets into actionable insights.
+Take a look at our [API logs dashboard](/dashboard) to see how the Observable team turns these datasets into actionable insights.